panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 }
 ```

 `useRef(initialValue)` accepts one argument that sets the initial value of the reference.
-The hook returns a special value &mdash; named *reference*, or *ref* &mdash; which is an object having one property `current`:
+The hook returns a special value &mdash; named *ref*, or *reference* &mdash; which is an object having one property `current`:

 ```javascript
 const reference = useRef(initialValue);